 FIG1-Benchmark-Scores

 Time-series analysis of the same 46,929 Math Benchmarks test scores found that, on average, an increase in the number of Speak Agent activities completed by a student will increase the test score by 0.6% per activity.
 Completion of 10 additional activities are predicted to lead to a math score increase of 6% on average.
 The reverse is also true: A student who completed fewer Speak Agent activities than in the previous quarter will, on average, see a decline in scores at the same rate.
-This finding is also significant at a 99.9% confidence level (p<0.001).
+This finding is also significant at a 99.9% confidence level (Huebert, 2022).

 FIG3-Benchmark-Change-ScoresIs there a point of diminishing returns?
 Yes, there will be diminishing returns at some level of Speak Agent usage.
 The current data set, however, shows no evidence of a statistically significant, nonlinear relationship.
 This is likely due to the fact that very few students exceeded the recommended dosage and "maxed out" the program's impact.